Patrick O'Brian: Other works

 As well as his historical novels, O'Brian wrote three adult mainstream novels, six short-story collections, and a history of the Royal Navy aimed at young readers.
 He was also a respected translator, responsible for more than 30 translations from the French into English, including Henri Charrière's Papillon (UK) and Banco: The further adventures of Papillon, Jean Lacouture's biography of Charles de Gaulle, as well as many of Simone de Beauvoir's later works.

 O'Brian wrote detailed biographies of Sir Joseph Banks, an English naturalist who took part in Cook's first voyage (and who appears briefly in O'Brian's Aubrey-Maturin series), and Pablo Picasso.
 His biography of Picasso is a massive and comprehensive study of the artist.
 Picasso and O'Brian both lived in the French village of Collioure and became acquainted there.

 Peter Weir's 2003 film, Master and Commander: The Far Side of the World is loosely based on the novel The Far Side of the World from the Aubrey–Maturin series for its plot, but draws on a number of the novels for incidents within the film.
-The character of Jack Aubrey is drawn from the character in the novels.

 Awards, honours and recognition

-In 1995 he was awarded the inaugural Heywood Hill Literary Prize, in the amount of 10,000 pounds, for his lifetime's writings.
+In 1995 he was awarded the inaugural Heywood Hill Literary Prize, in the amount of £10,000 for his lifetime's writings.
 In his acceptance speech in July 1995, O'Brian, then age 80, said it was the first literary prize of his adult life.
-He received an honorary doctorate from Trinity College Dublin and a CBE in 1997.
+He received an honorary doctorate from Trinity College Dublin, and a CBE on June 17, 1997.

 On 21–23 September 2001, the National Museum of the Royal Navy, Portsmouth, organised a The Patrick O'Brian Weekend to celebrate O'Brian's achievement in depicting Nelson's Navy in his novels.
 The weekend featured lectures by some of Britain's leading naval historians on "how the novels closely reflect the insights of modern scholarship".
 There was a concert of contemporary music and readings from his books.
 The weekend concluded with a tour of Nelson's flagship HMS Victory followed by a dinner on her lower gundeck.
 The event was repeated one year later at the same venue.